 Recording Russian words and sentences is part of your homework for Russian 1121 (and 1122 in the spring, as well as 1131-1132).
 Use the program called Web Audio Lab to make the recordings and upload them to our server.
 This is required homework, shown in the syllabus.
 The teacher will review your recordings by playing them from the server.

-Web Audio Lab by Slava Paperno is an online application that can be used with several (but not all) modern browsers on Windows, Mac OS, and Chrome OS computers: Google Chrome (recommended), Opera, Microsoft Edge.
+Web Audio Lab by Slava Paperno is an online application that can be used with several (but not all) modern browsers on Windows, Mac OS, Linux, and Chrome OS computers: Google Chrome (recommended), Opera, Microsoft Edge.
 Safari is not supported.
 Firefox is being evaluated.
 Tablets and phones are not supported.
-If you are on campus, you should be able to use it from your own room.
-However, we strongly recommend that you use the computers in the language lab for the first couple of days.
-This will help you avoid possible technical glitches and concentrate on your work rather than waste time fighting your microphone.
+If you are on campus, you should be able to use the computers in the language lab in Stimson Hall.
+If you are not on campus, your language lab is wherever you have a good internet connection.